-These steps are being shared to give you a sense of our plans at this time, several months away from the summer.
-The time for formal procedures and plans for testing, screening and more will come as the 2021 summer approaches.
-Rest assured we will share those with everyone concerned.
-We will also take all relevant guidance from the American Camping Association, our local health department and the CDC.
+We will continue to take all relevant guidance from the American Camping Association, our local health department and the CDC.
 This page on our website represents a work in progress and updates will be made as we learn more, discuss program options with staff and develop healthcare plans with our amazing health center staff.
 Please do not hesitate to reach out with any questions related to any of these points.

-This information is current as of April 15th, 2021 and will be updated regularly as we prepare for the 2021 summer.
+This information is current as of June 9th, 2021 and will continue to be updated regularly as needed.

 In order to ensure more room in cabins for sleeping and relaxing, we will cap enrollment to comply with WV state guidelines and/or ACA and CDC recommendations.
 This will likely mean 10 to 12 campers per cabin.
 This represents a reduction of between 4-6 campers and will allow each camper ample space in their beds for at least 6 feet of separation.
 Natural ventilation and movement of air in cabins is already excellent thanks to screen windows every few feet, a screen door and cool temperatures as a result of our fresh mountain air!
 Cabins will still be home to a minimum of 2 or 3 counselors.